Need a fun New Year’s Eve Party Game for Kids? These free printable fortune tellers will keep kids entertained for hours!

-If you are hosting a family friendly New Year’s Eve party you might currently be crooning along to Etta Jones, “Here comes the jackpot question in advance.
+Are hosting a family friendly New Year’s Eve party?
+You might be singing along to Etta Jones, “Here comes the jackpot question in advance.
 What are you doing, what are you doing New Year’s, New Year’s Eve?”

 New Years Eve can be a challenging night to entertain children.
 Many popular New Year’s Eve activities are meant for adults or occur too late for younger kids to appreciate.

-While the paper craft is intended for children, this easy New Year’s Eve party game is great fun for both kids and adults.
-The paper fortune teller will “magically” predict the answers your most burning questions for 2016 as you select numbers and letters.
+While the papercraft is intended for children, this easy New Year’s Eve party game is great fun for both kids and adults.
+The paper fortune teller will “magically” predict the answers to your most burning questions for 2016 as you select numbers and letters.

-- Will your seventh grader make the honor roll?
-It will take hard work!
+- Possible Question: Will I make the honor roll?
+Joke Teller Answer: It will take hard work!

-- Are you going to have lots of snow days this winter?
-If you are lucky.
+- Possible Question: Are we going to have lots of snow days this winter?
+Joke Teller Answer: If you are lucky.

-- Will you win the lottery?
-Nope, not this year!
+- Possible Question: Will I win the lottery?
+Joke Teller Answer: Nope, not this year!

-- Is your favorite team going to the Super Bowl?
-Definite maybe.
+- Possible Question: Is my football team going to the Super Bowl?
+Joke Teller Answer: Definite maybe.

 How to Use a Paper Fortune Teller

-- Print and fold a paper fortune teller.
-Gather players.
+- Gather players.
 Pick one person to operate the fortune teller and one to play.

 - Have the player ask a yes or no question they want a prediction for in the coming year.
 Then have the player choose one of the top four squares.
 Spell the word while opening and closing the fortune teller for each letter.

-- Player selects one of the 4 numbers in the open side.
-Operator opens the fortune teller side to side as they count the number.
+- The player selects one of the 4 numbers on the open side.
+The operator opens the fortune teller side to side as they count the number.

 - Have the player pick another number then open the flap & let the player choose a letter (a, b, c, or d).
 Read the answer that corresponds to the letter, this is the player’s answer.